dotnet/docs-aspire/docs/storage/azure-storage-components.md

 ## [Visual Studio](#tab/visual-studio)

-1. Press the run button at the top of Visual Studio to launch your .NET Aspire app dashboard in the browser.
+1. Press the run button at the top of Visual Studio to launch your .NET Aspire project dashboard in the browser.
 1. On the resources page, in the **aspirestorage.web** row, click the link in the **Endpoints** column to open the UI of your app.

     :::image type="content" source="media/support-app.png" lightbox="media/support-app.png" alt-text="A screenshot showing the home page of the .NET Aspire support application.":::